Copula-based functional Bayes classification with principal components and partial least squares: Comparison of Classifiers using Simulated Data

 \end{itemize}

 The two right-most columns in Table \ref{rates} show that the CV-selected method achieves comparable performance to the optimal result of each scenario.
-It demonstrates the stability and strength of our copula-based Bayes classifiers, especially under the unequal eigenfunction setting.
+This demonstrates the stability and strength of our copula-based Bayes classifiers, especially under the unequal eigenfunction setting.
+Sections \ref{sec:corrRSDN} and \ref{sec:corrRSDT} in the Supplementary Material report the correlations between the first $10$ scores in the scenarios RSDN and RSDT, respectively.
+These high correlations are consistent with the strong performance of the copula-based classifiers in the scenarios where the two groups have different eigenfunctions.